Stakedllc/code-samples/README.md

 ```

 ### Goerli ETH
-Goerli ETH is the staking asset on [Medalla](https://github.com/goerli/medalla/blob/master/medalla/README.md), which means a Goerli account is required for testing.
-A Goerli provider URL should be added to your .env file to broadcast transactions and interact with the network.
+Goerli ETH is the staking asset on [Medalla](https://github.com/goerli/medalla/blob/master/medalla/README.md), which means a Goerli account is required for testing and a Goerli provider URL is needed to interact with the network.

 ```
 // .env